Jordan-Trimarchi/BuskTilDawn/README.md

 ![altText](./readme-images/7.png)

 Want to perform?
 Click a location on the map and you'll be prompted to add details for your event.
-Once it's added, the calendar will display it in real time once you're in the right location/timeframe.
+Once it's added, the calendar will display it in real time provided you're in the right location/timeframe.

 ![altText](./readme-images/10.png)

-Find a performer you're excited about?
-Click their name and you'll see their public profile including a CashApp link for tips!
-Their profile also includes a list of their upcoming performances.
+See a performer you're excited about?
+Click on their name and you'll be directed to their public profile including a CashApp link for tips!
+The profile also includes a list of their upcoming performances.

 ![altText](./readme-images/8.png)